 Here’s the fun part:

 Let’s say your CAC is $20 per client.
 To replace the 10 clients lost, you would spend $20 x 10 = $200.
 That’s a great return on marketing investment, as $200 would bring you potentially $10,400.
 But what if you increased your retention rate by 1%?
 That’s just one additional client retained, decreasing attrition rate to 9%.
 Additionally, you may only need to spend $5 to retain that client.
 Thus, a retention program that cost as low as $50 to retain those 10 clients may help you obtain the same $10,400 in a shorter amount of time!

 The choice is clear.
-Who wouldn’t want to spend less money, time, and even personnel to achieve the same results?
+Who wouldn’t want to spend less money and time to achieve the same results?
 Furthermore, effective retention strategies often focus on building solid customer relationships to increase long-term business potentials.

 The prevailing wisdom is that the cost of acquiring a new customer is far above the cost of retaining an existing customer.
 Talk to a marketing specialist today to find out how to optimize your retention program for long-term sustainability.